Angels at Bat

 - Wayne Silver, from the American Friends of Kenya group, out of Connecticut, has given us the opportunity to send equipment to our connections in Kenya without personally taking the equipment there.
 He and his group save us a section of their shipping crate to send baseball and soccer equipment.
 We are continuing to send equipment with this group every Spring.

 There has been a countless number of people that have helped us grow the name, along with, donating equipment.
-Thank you to all, and lets keep growing the name!
+Thank you to all, and lets keep growing!!!

 To read the entire story of the charity's beginnings and where it has gone, please go to link below: